×

 Where will I buy groceries and do other shopping in Portugal?

 "People living in Portugal typically buy groceries from local supermarkets, such as Pingo Doce, Intermarché, and Lidl.
 Other shopping can be done at local markets, such as the Mercado da Ribeira in Lisbon, or at larger shopping malls, such as the Colombo Shopping Centre in Lisbon.
-Additionally, many Portuguese people shop online for groceries and other items," remarked one expat in Portugal.
+Additionally, many Portuguese people shop online for groceries and other items," said one expat.

 What are the visa & residency requirements in Portugal?